 The Springboks, or the “Boks”, are the national rugby team playing in the national colors of green and gold.
 Their emblems are the springbok (a medium-sized antelope and the national animal) and the king protea (the national flower).

-The 2016 Summer Olympics will be the first time for Rugby sevens, a type of rugby in which teams are made of seven players instead of 15.
+The 2016 Summer Olympics was the first time for Rugby sevens, a type of rugby in which teams are made of seven players instead of 15.
 Rugby union hasn’t been played in the Olympics since 1924.
-The South African men’s team will be competing against Spain and France on August 9 and Australia on August 10.
-Unfortunately, the women’s team did not earn a spot in this year’s Olympics.

 To play rugby at home with kids, check out these easy modifications to the rules and equipment.